rpardini/docker-registry-proxy/README.md

 ### Gotchas

 - If you authenticate to a private registry and pull through the proxy, those images will be served to any client that can reach the proxy, even without authentication. *beware*
-- Repeat, this will make your private images very public if you're not careful.
+- Repeat, **this will make your private images very public if you're not careful**.
 - **Currently you cannot push images while using the proxy** which is a shame.
 PRs welcome.
 - Setting this on Linux is relatively easy.
-On Mac and Windows the CA-certificate part will be very different but should work in principle.
+  - On Mac and Windows the CA-certificate part will be very different but should work in principle.
+  - Please send PRs with instructions for Windows and Mac if you succeed!

 #### Why not use Docker's own registry, which has a mirror feature?